 Despite having spent 13 years living in each other’s pockets, The Noise Next Door gang still really make each other laugh.
-They’re looking forward to doing the same to you with two shows.
+They’re looking forward to doing the same to you.

 We spoke to The Noise Next Door‘s Tom Livingstone.

 Q: You’re no strangers to appearing on TV, but we have to talk about Britain’s Got Talent.
 What was that experience like and how did things change for you all?

 BGT was a fantastic experience.
 The live audience was amazing, the judges had some really lovely feedback and we had a lot of messages of support when it went to TV.

 Having so many new people see us in our element is always fun and we hope that a good chunk of them come and see us live.